reskillamericans/website/content/partner/index.md

 {{% section light-background centered %}}

-## Vote of Thanks
+## Thank You!

-We want to thank the many industry experts who participated in our Town Halls, Job Fairs or other virtual events and shared insights with our participants in 2021.
+We want to thank the many industry experts who participate in our town halls, job fairs or other virtual events and share their insights with our participants.

 {{% /section %}}